 Want to check the Rule Book?
 Go to the Beginners Guide page.

-How does Race Your Mates work? (also known as Bracket Racing)
+How does Race Your Mates work?

 This concept was borrowed from drag racing and they are essentially handicap races based on your lap times in qualifying.
 Any rider/bike entered can potentially win their time bracket.

-As there are riders of differing ability on the grid, the fastest riders are at the front and the rows are double spaced to reduce tangling in the first bends.
+As there are riders of differing ability on the grid, the fastest riders are in the front rows and the rows are double spaced to reduce tangling in the first corners.
 As you gain experience over the year, your times will improve and you will move up the grid into faster groups.

-Break Outs: The fastest rider on each row is placed in the ‘pole ‘position (left side of track) and their qualifying time is used for the bracket.
+The fastest rider on each row is placed in the ‘pole ‘position (left side of track) and their qualifying time is used for the bracket.
 If you go under that qualifying time by more than 1.5 seconds during a race you will ‘break out’ of your bracket and will be awarded 0 points for the race.
 This is to prevent riders going slow during qualifying to get an ‘easier’ bracket then going faster to win.
 In the event of inconsistent weather conditions, break out times may be waived or varied at the promoter’s discretion.

 What kind of bike do I need?

-If you have not raced in the last five years, you may race in Brackets for up to four meetings with exemptions from several preparation rules.
+If you have not raced in the last five years, you may race in this class for up to four meetings with exemptions from several preparation rules.
 This will allow you to try the sport whilst developing your motorcycle.
 A P-plate must be displayed and these will be supplied at the track.